specklesystems/speckle-docs/user/manager.md

 ![image](https://user-images.githubusercontent.com/2679513/182909714-1a7f4815-949c-4557-870e-05ede9550f0c.png)

-## Preventing Manager from running at Startup
+## Preventing Manager from Running at Startup

 On Windows, Manager will automatically launch on startup to check for new updates.